Last date modified: 2025-Sep-29

 You can turn the Coverage Mode setting on or off at any time during a review.
 For instructions, see Turning Coverage Mode on and off.

-Note: Whenever you turn Coverage Mode on or off, manually refresh the queue.
+Whenever you turn Coverage Mode on or off, manually refresh the queue.
 This updates the document sorting for reviewers.
 For more information, see Turning Coverage Mode on and off.

-By default, five documents are checked out to each active reviewer at a time.
+If a relational field is not set for the queue, five documents are checked out to each active reviewer at a time.
 As the reviewer saves their progress on those documents, more are checked out as needed.

 For example, documents 1 through 5 are assigned to the first reviewer who starts review.
 If a second reviewer logs in immediately after, documents 6 through 10 are assigned to the second reviewer.
 As the first reviewer completes their work, documents 11 through 15 are assigned to them, and so on.